hrithik18k/Ecommerce-Follow-Along/README.md

 ## 🎯Milestone 16
 **Frontend**: Develop a Product Details Page that displays relevant information when a user clicks on a product card.
 Implement quantity selection with increment and decrement functionality, along with an "Add to Cart" button.

+## 🎯Milestone 17

+**Backend**: Created a Cart Schema to store the cart products and wrote necessary functions to add Products in cart, Delete products in cart and update the total price of the cart.

+## 🎯Milestone 18

+**Backend**: Create a endpoint  GET `/api/cart` to get all the products to display in the frontend\
+**Frontend**: Displayed all the cart products by getting the product by id and displaying using the Cart cart created for Cart page

+## 🎯Milestone 19

+**Backend**: Create a endpoint to update the quantity of the product in the cart\
+**Frontend**: Added a Increment and Decrement Button to Increase and Decrease the Quantity of the product and updated the total price of the cart.